apache/incubator-devlake-website/docs/Overview/KeyConcepts.md

 The following terms are arranged in the order of their appearance in the actual user workflow.

+### Projects
+**A project is a method to group data**.
+Apache DevLake supports users to view metrics based on projects.
+A `project` is associated with multiple sets of [Data Scope](#data-scope), such as GitHub/GitLab repositories, Jira boards, Jenkins pipelines, etc. Metrics for a project are calculated based on the data entities(#data-entities) under the project's data scope.

+A project has one [Blueprint](#Bluepirnts) for data collection and metric computation.

+For example, when a user associates 'Jenkins Job A' and  'Jira board B' with project 1, then ONLY `deployments` in 'Jenkins Job A' and `incidents` in 'Jira board B' will be used to calculate **Change Failure Rate** for project 1.

 ### Blueprints
 **A blueprint is the plan that covers all the work to get your raw data ready for query and metric computation in the dashboards.** Creating a blueprint consists of four steps:
 1. **Adding [Data Connections](#data-connections)**: For each [data source](#data-sources), one or more data connections can be added to a single blueprint, depending on the data you want to sync to DevLake.